 First, you’ll have to install Python.
 Please download it from here.

-Next, you’ll have to install a couple of libraries so that you can interact with Web Scraper API and parse the HTML content.
+Next, you’ll have to install a couple of libraries so that you can interact with our e-commerce product scraper and parse the HTML content.
 You can run the below command:

 Now, you can import these libraries using the following code: